 Traditional phone screenings add 7 days to the hiring process.
 Without phone screenings taking up an entire week, the recruiter could have less stressful and more productive workdays.

 Phone screenings are detrimental to recruiters and negatively impact the entire organization.
 If a phone screening process takes too long, a company could lose up to 89% of its potential candidates.
 That is why companies are looking towards automated interviews.
-Many virtual hiring platforms provide one-way phone interviews or one-way video interviews.
+Many virtual hiring platforms provide virtual phone interviews or virtual video interviews.
 These tools allow recruiters to conduct asynchronous interviews, where recruiters can record their questions on their own time, and candidates can answer when it is best for them.

 Recruiters also often find video interviews frustrating.
 About 37% of recruiters say that poor internet hinders the interview experience and 25% say that a candidate’s inappropriate attire inhibits the interview.
 More recruitment trends like on-demand interview tools are working to reduce burnout.
 However, noting the recruiter experience with these hiring tools is the most effective way to improve retention.